-Caleb Smith is a 30-year-old inline skater from Des Moines, Iowa who has recently been added to the Rollerblade Pro Team.
-Caleb is both an aggressive skater and a long distance skater, recently having completed a nearly 500 mile skate along the California coast from San Francisco to Los Angeles.
+For the 2nd daily installment of Big Wheel Blading’s Inline Skating and Life During COVID-19 series we talk to Caleb Smith.
+Caleb is a 30-year-old inline skater from Des Moines, Iowa who has recently been added to the Rollerblade Pro Team.
+He is both an aggressive skater and a long distance skater, recently having completed a nearly 500 mile skate along the California coast from San Francisco to Los Angeles.
 This journey was documented in the short film ULTRA by Bruce James Bales.

 What is currently going on with COVID-19 in Des Moines?

 They just announced the first cases here a few days ago.
 Unfortunately all those who tested positive live in a building ten blocks from our house.
 We aren’t on lockdown yet, but we are anticipating it will happen here soon.

 Are you still skating?
 If so what precautions are you taking to remain safe?

 Yes, I’m skating everyday.
 Honestly I have only had to change a few things.
 My partner Bambi and I have been on self-quarantine for the last 10 days.
 I only leave for groceries and to go skating.
 The other three women who live in our apartment complex have been smart about self-quarantining as well.
 When we do leave, we wipe our doorknobs with sanitizing wipes.

 When I go skating I usually wear my full-face helmet, but if not I wear a medical mask.
 I carry a small bottle of hand sanitizer on me.
 What’s nice is, I can leave my house and skate 10 miles without touching a single thing.
 Providing I keep distance from others, it’s a zero contact form of exercise.